Aliases for CLCN3 Gene

 GeneCards Summary for CLCN3 Gene

 CLCN3 (Chloride Voltage-Gated Channel 3) is a Protein Coding gene.
 Diseases associated with CLCN3 include Agenesis Of Corpus Callosum, Cardiac, Ocular, And Genital Syndrome and Immunodeficiency 13.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Hepatic ABC Transporters.
+Among its related pathways are Ion channel transport and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
 GO annotations related to this gene include protein homodimerization activity and ion channel activity.
 An important paralog of this gene is CLCN7.

 UniProtKB/Swiss-Prot Summary for CLCN3 Gene